-Year-to-date depletions reported to the Company for the 6 weeks ended February 8, 2020 are estimated by the Company to have increased approximately 34% from the comparable weeks in 2019.
-Excluding the Dogfish Head impact, depletions increased 28%.
+Year-to-date depletions reported to the Company for the 6 weeks ended February 6, 2021 are estimated by the Company to have increased approximately 53% from the comparable weeks in 2020.

-The Company is targeting Non-GAAP earnings per diluted share for 2020 of between \$10.70 and \$11.70, excluding the impact of ASU 2016-09, Stock Compensation (Topic 718), Improvements to Employee Share-Based Payment Accounting, but actual results could vary significantly from this target.
-The Company is forecasting 2020 depletions and shipments percentage increases of between 15% and 25%.
-Excluding the addition of the Dogfish Head brands, 2020 depletions and shipment growth is estimated between 11% and 21%.
-The Company is targeting national price increases of between 1% and 3%.
-Full-year 2020 gross margins are currently expected to be between 49% and 51%.
-The Company intends to increase advertising, promotional and selling expenses by between \$80 million and \$90 million for the full year 2020, an increase from the previously communicated estimate of between \$65 million and \$75 million, which does not include any increases in freight costs for the shipment of products to its Distributors.
-The Company intends to increase its investment in its brands in 2020 commensurate with the opportunities for growth that it sees, but there is no guarantee that such increased investments will result in increased volumes.
-The Company estimates a full-year 2020 Non-GAAP effective tax rate of approximately 27%, excluding the impact of ASU 2016-09.
+The Company is targeting Non-GAAP earnings per diluted share for 2021 of between \$20.00 and \$24.00, excluding the impact of ASU 2016-09, Stock Compensation (Topic 718), Improvements to Employee Share-Based Payment Accounting, but actual results could vary significantly from this target.
+The Company is forecasting 2021 depletions and shipments percentage increases of between 35% and 45%.
+The Company is targeting national price increases of between 1% and 2%.
+Full-year 2021 gross margins are currently expected to be between 45% and 47%, a decrease from the previously communicated estimate of between 46% and 48%.
+The Company intends to increase advertising, promotional and selling expenses by between \$120 million and \$140 million for the full year 2021, a decrease from the previously communicated estimate of between \$130 million and \$150 million, which does not include any increases in freight costs for the shipment of products to its Distributors.
+The Company intends to increase its investment in its brands in 2021 commensurate with the opportunities for growth that it sees, but there is no guarantee that such increased investments will result in increased volumes.
+The Company estimates a full-year 2021 Non-GAAP effective tax rate of approximately 26.5%, excluding the impact of ASU 2016-09.
+This effective tax rate estimate also, excludes the potential impact of changes to current federal income tax laws and regulations that could occur later in 2021.
 Non-GAAP earnings per diluted share and Non-GAAP effective tax rate are not defined terms under U.S. generally accepted accounting principles ("GAAP").
 These Non-GAAP measures should not be considered in isolation or as a substitute for diluted earnings per share and effective tax rate data prepared in accordance with GAAP, and may not be comparable to calculations of similarly titled measures by other companies.
 Management believes these Non-GAAP measures provide meaningful and useful information to investors and analysts regarding our outlook and facilitate period to period comparisons of our forecasted financial performance.
 Non-GAAP earnings per diluted share and Non-GAAP effective tax rate exclude the potential impact of ASU 2016-09, which could be significant and will depend largely upon unpredictable future events outside the Company's control, including the timing and value realized upon exercise of stock options versus the fair value of those options when granted.
 Therefore, because of the uncertainty and variability of the impact of ASU 2016-09, the Company is unable to provide, without unreasonable effort, a reconciliation of these Non-GAAP measures on a forward-looking basis.

-The Company is continuing to evaluate 2020 capital expenditures.
-Its current estimates are between \$135 million and \$155 million, an increase in the previously communicated estimate of between \$95 million and \$115 million, consisting mostly of continued investments in capacity and efficiency improvements at the Company's breweries.
-The actual total amount spent on 2020 capital expenditures may well be different from these estimates.
-Based on information currently available, the Company believes that its capacity requirements for 2020 can be covered by its Company-owned breweries and existing contracted capacity at third-party brewers.
+The Company is continuing to evaluate 2021 capital expenditures.
+Its current estimates are between \$300 million and \$400 million, consisting mostly of continued investments in capacity and efficiency improvements at the Company's breweries.
+The actual total amount spent on 2021 capital expenditures may well be different from these estimates.
+Based on information currently available, the Company believes that its capacity requirements for 2021 can be covered by its Company-owned breweries and contracted capacity at third-party brewers.